-On this page you can see some screenshots of the image converter.
-Shown is the program itself, the image-converter in action and an excerpt from the functionality and features.
+On this page you can see several screenshots of the ImageConverter.
+Shown is the program itself, the Image Converter in action and an excerpt from the functionality and features.

 In the first screenshot you can see the main program without any settings or loaded images.
-The program looks like that, when you open it for the first time and you do not have applied any custom settings.
+The program looks like that, when you open the application for the first time and you do not have applied any settings.

-The window can be roughly divided into four parts: in the upper left, there is the input field, where images can be added, for example, by dragging them frome a folder to the list.
-Below you can see the preview pane.
-Here you can view the images displayed in the list and see how the settings change the original images.
-The settings are adjusted on the upper right in the so called "Action"-box.
-Here you can easily click on the actions (for example "Change Image Size"), which should be carried out.
-Beneath the actions, there is finally the last area.
-Here you can find all of the saving options.
-If everything is set, click on the button "Convert and Save" below the boxes in the right corner and all images are processed and stored.
+The window can be divided into four parts: In the upper left, there is the input area, where images can be added, for example, by dragging them from a folder onto the program.
+Below you can see the preview.
+Here you can see how the settings change the original images, after selecting an image from the list.
+The settings are adjusted on the upper right in the area "Actions".
+Here you can select all actions that should be carried out (for example "Change Image Size").
+Beneath the actions, you can find all of the saving options.
+If everything is set, you can click on the button "Convert and Save" in the right corner and all images are processed and stored.

 The Image Converter

-In the next screenshot you can see the image converter in action.
-In the top left you can see, that some images have been added to the input field.
+In the next screenshot, you can see the Image Converter in action.
+In the top left, you can see that some images have been added to the file list.
 One of these pictures is selected and you can see it in the preview pane.

 In the top right corner, there was selected only one function: The function to change the contrast, brightness and saturation.
-Regulators have been shifted slightly and the result has already been applied to the image, you can see in the preview window.
-Now you can check or uncheck the check mark under the preview box (alternatively use the F7 key) to swith between the converted and the original image.
-This makes it possible to see all of the changes.
+Regulators have been shifted slightly and the result can be seen in the preview.
+You can check or uncheck the checkbox "Preview" under the preview image (alternatively you can use the F7 key) to swith between the converted and the original image.

 Individual View and Text-Watermark